-- Q. How has the word 'computer' been derived? - Q. State any two features of a computer. - Q. Name two things which man can do better than computers. - Q. Name any two types of computers. - Q. Which is the largest type of computer? - Q. Which is the smallest type of computer? - Q. Can we keep all computers in our pocket? - Q. Name two computers which we can keep in our pocket. - Q. Name the computer which we keep on a desk or a table.
+- Q. What is a computer?

+- Q. State any two features of a computer.

+- Q. Name two things which man can do better than computers.

+- Q. Name any two types of computers.

+- Q. Which is the largest type of computer?

+- Q. Which is the smallest type of computer?

+- Q. Can we keep all computers in our pocket?

+- Q. Name two computers which we can keep in our pocket.

+- Q. Name the computer which we keep on a desk or a table.